jeremytammik/tbc/a/2007_sys_fam_py_section.md

 **Question:** I'm trying to create a section with Python.
 Creating the section is easy.
-Is there a simple way to change the oriëntation?
+Is there a simple way to change the orientation?
 By default, the section looks down; I would like it to look forward, like a normal section, e.g., `XYZ(0,1,0)`.
-How can I acieve this?
+How can I achieve this?
 I only know Python and no C#.

 **Answer:** I love Python.
 C# is also very nice.